Night of the Demons (2009 film): Plot

-Angela slowly succumbs to the skeleton bite—and turns into a demon.
-She returns to the group, who partake in a game of spin the bottle.
-Angela infects Dex by kissing him.
-Lily angrily leads Dex into a nearby room, where the pair have sex.
-Dex transforms into a demon and infects Lily.
-Angela then attempts to seduce the others while Maddie, Jason and Colin leave to find another exit but can't.
-Angela successfully seduces Suzanne and then rips her breasts and face, turning her into a demon.
-Jason sees Lily pressing her lipstick into her breast, then voiding it out through her vagina.
-He warns the others who do not believe him until a demonic Suzanne attacks them.
-They decide to leave through the house's escape tunnel.
-On their way, they arm themselves with a gun and a metal bar.
-They discover the tunnel has caved in before being attacked by Lily and Dex.
-They manage to fend off the demons but Jason is injured.
-The survivors run upstairs and tend to Jason's injury.
-They realize that not only are they in the maid's room but that the symbols remained on the walls.
-They discover that the demons are attempting to take over seven human hosts to be freed upon the earth, having been thrown out of hell for trying to usurp Satan's rule.
-The demons had tricked Evangeline into hosting the party so they could take over the guests.
-The demons can't take over a dead body, which is why Evangeline hung herself.
-They also find out that the demons don't like rust, finding that they can use it as a weapon.
+Angela slowly succumbs to the skeleton bite and turns into a demon.
+She returns to the group and infects Dex by kissing him, who in turn infects Lily.
+While Maddie, Jason, and Colin leave to find another exit, Angela seduces Suzanne and turns her into a demon.
+Jason finds a demonic Lily and goes to warn the others.
+They are initially skeptical until a demonic Suzanne attacks them.
+They decide to escape through the tunnel, only to discover it has caved.
+The group is then attacked by Lily and Dex as Jason is injured.
+The survivors run upstairs and tend to Jason's injury and realize they are in the maid's room with the symbols she drew still on the walls, acting as a ward against the demons.
+They discover that the demons were thrown out of hell for trying to usurp Satan's rule and need seven human vessels to be free.
+The demons had tricked Evangeline into hosting the party so they could take over the guests, but failed after she hanged herself as they cannot possess corpses.

-As the boys fall asleep, Angela taunts Maddie but is unable to enter the room due to the spells.
-The walls begin pouring with blood, washing off the spells.
-The trio attempt to re-draw the spells but are lured out of the room when the demons fake daylight in the windows.
-The demons attack them.
-Maddie and Colin rush back to the room, while Jason is caught and disemboweled by Angela turning him into a demon.

-As they plan to wait in the room until sunrise, Colin falls through the rotten floorboards, falling many floors into the basement.
-Maddie climbs down a rope into the basement to help him, but he is now a demon.
-Maddie manages to get back to the maid's room and fights the demons.
+Soon the walls begin pouring with blood and wash the spells away.
+The trio attempts to re-draw the spells but is lured out of the room when the demons fake daylight in the windows.
+Maddie and Colin rush back to the room, while Jason is caught and disemboweled by Angela, coming back to life as a demon.
+As they plan to wait in the room until sunrise, Colin falls through the floorboards into the basement.
+Maddie attempts to help him, but he is revealed to now be a demon.
+Maddie manages to get back to the maid's room and fights the demons off.
 She makes her way to the balcony, where she ties a rope around her neck and jumps over, seemingly hanging herself.
 As the sun rises, the demons are killed.
 Maddie reveals that she only pretended to hang herself, having tied the rope around her waist and the demons merely assumed that she was dead.
 Maddie is then able to exit through the gates to her freedom.